Find-Shelter/find-shelter/README.md

 2. You will also need NodeJS installed on your computer.
 [Install NodeJS](https://nodejs.org/en/download/).

+3. You will need a Mapbox API access token.
+[Sign up for a free Mapbox API access token](https://docs.mapbox.com/help/getting-started/access-tokens).

-3. You finally need to clone this repo with git.
+4. You finally need to clone this repo with git.
 [Install it](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Installation